tomroh/fitur/cran-comments.md

 0 errors | 0 warnings | 1 notes

-* One note has been fixed where certain variables names were undefined in the global scope.

 * The other note is due to spelling error in DESCRIPTIONS which is not true.

 ## There are no downstream dependencies